risen228/risen.dev/content/blog/my-perfect-redux-architecture/index.md

 Let's connect a module to the component.

-In good ol' times, we used `connect` for those purposes.
+In good ol' times, we used `connect` for these purposes.
 But now, after React team introduced hooks, this task has become a lot easier.

 Before we start, let's write a nice magic hook, `useActions`, that will get bound actions for us.
 I call it magic because, in one line, it allows us to do such a big boilerplate job and hide `dispatch` inside.